-You have Judgment against a debtor individual, now what to do?
+You have judgment against a personal debtor – now what to do?

-Once Judgment has been obtained for an amount above the threshold, an online application may be made to the Official Receiver, (an office created under the Bankruptcy Act and assisted by the Australian Financial Security Authority – AFSA), for the issue of a bankruptcy notice.
+Once judgment has been obtained for an amount above the threshold, an online application may be made to the Official Receiver, (an office created under the Bankruptcy Act and assisted by the Australian Financial Security Authority – AFSA), for the issue of a bankruptcy notice.
 Under the Bankruptcy Regulations, a bankruptcy notice can be served by post or electronically, among other means.
-However generally speaking it is often best to personally serve a Bankruptcy Notice to ensure the Notice comes to the attention of the Judgment debtor, as it is a serious and potentially damaging action to the Judgment debtor’s future.
+However generally speaking it is often best to personally serve a bankruptcy notice, to ensure the bankruptcy notice comes to the attention of the judgment debtor, and to reduce arguments about whether the bankruptcy notice was properly served.

-- Pay the amount set out in the Notice; or
+- Pay the amount set out in the bankruptcy notice; or

-- Apply to the Court for the Bankruptcy Notice to be set aside.
+- Apply to the Court to set aside the bankruptcy notice.

-At the first return date before the Court of the Creditor’s Petition will be given a court date (which is listed on the sealed copy of the Creditor’s Petition), the Court will review the affidavit evidence relied upon by you and advise of any irregularities or absent information.
+Once filed a Creditor’s Petition will be given a court date (which is listed on the sealed copy of the Creditor’s Petition).
+On this date the Court will review the evidence relied upon by the creditor.

-Should all requirements be satisfied by the Court, a sequestration order will be granted against the Judgment debtor declaring them bankrupt as at the date of the Order being made.
-The Registrar may also provide an order for costs incurred by the petitioning creditor.
-Such costs take priority as one of the first costs paid out of a bankrupt estate.
+Should all of the requirements be satisfied in the creditor’s evidence, a sequestration order will normally be made by the Court against the judgment debtor.
+The debtor will then be bankrupt.
+The Registrar may also provide an order for payment of the costs incurred by the petitioning creditor.
+These costs take priority as one of the first debts paid out of a bankrupt estate.

 Sequestration Order made!

-Upon the granting of a sequestration order, the debtor will be declared as bankrupt and a trustee will be appointed to the debtor’s bankrupt estate.
-A trustee will proceed to undergo several investigations in order to realise any amounts that may be recovered in order to pay a dividend to creditors.
+Upon the granting of a sequestration order, the debtor will be bankrupt and a trustee will be appointed to the debtor’s bankrupt estate.

 Not all bankrupts include all claims of creditors in a statement of affairs, and if you are a creditor of a bankrupt, it is important to take steps to immediately lodge a proof of debt form with the trustee.
 This will ensure you are kept informed of progress in respect of the administration of the bankrupt’s estate, and are in a position to receive a distribution of any monies recovered.

-It is important to note that, although a Judgment may be enforced for a period of 12 years, bankruptcy proceedings which are based upon a failure to comply with a bankruptcy notice may only be commenced within the initial 6 years from the date Judgment was entered.
+It is important to note that, although a judgment may be enforced for a period of 12 years, bankruptcy proceedings which are based upon a failure to comply with a bankruptcy notice may only be commenced within 6 years from the date judgment was entered.

-It is vital that the information provided in the Bankruptcy Notice is correct in order to avoid providing the Judgment debtor the opportunity to seek for the Notice to be set aside.
+It is vital that the information provided in the bankruptcy notice is correct in order to avoid providing the judgment debtor the opportunity to seek for the bankruptcy notice to be set aside.
 This may lead to significant costs being ordered against a creditor, as well as the creditor’s own costs of the bankruptcy notice proceedings.

-Due to the technicality of the information able to be placed in a Bankruptcy Notice and the many methods of which a Bankruptcy Notice may be set aside by a Judgment debtor, we recommend that you seek legal assistance to proceed with bankruptcy action.
-In this regard, contact Matthews Folbigg for specialist advice in bankruptcy proceedings.
+Due to the technicality of the information required in a bankruptcy notice and the different grounds of challenge which may be made by a Judgment debtor, we recommend that you seek legal assistance to proceed with bankruptcy action.
+In this regard, contact Matthews Folbigg Lawyers for specialist advice in bankruptcy proceedings.